tlevine/www.thomaslevine.com/content/!/table-words/index.md

 ![The same handwritten data table, but with a column of the table highlighted]()

+Columns are also called *variables*,

+## Lists
+Earlier, I said that a column is a special list of values.
+We could also say

+ (Actually, people might say *vector* instead of *list*, but they mean pretty much the same thing.)

 ### You can't switch them
 You could make a data table where rows are variables and columns are records, but hardly anyone does that, and I get confused when people do.